eralpkaraduman/card-quest/article/article.md

 ## Project structure

-I have designed the structure in a way so that web app feels like a regular website and the app feels like a regular mobile app.
-Which look and feel, ux and accessibility has to be built by platform specific parts.
-Which would be difficult to achieve with write once and target multiple platforms kind of approaches like what [Expo](https://expo.dev/) and [Flutter](https://flutter.dev/).
-Downside is that there's some configuration and code that is not shared and specific to either web and mobile.
-But they are very minimal and only responsible from presentation containment, so much more of the content and ui code of the app are shared.
+I have designed the structure in a way so that the web app feels like a regular website and the app feels like a regular mobile app.
+Which look and feel, UX and accessibility have to be built by platform-specific parts.
+This would be difficult to achieve with writing once and targeting multiple platforms kind of approaches like [Expo](https://expo.dev/) and [Flutter](https://flutter.dev/).
+The downside is that there's some configuration and code that is not shared and specific to either web or mobile.
+But they are very minimal and only responsible for presentation containment, so much more of the content and UI code of the app are shared.

 I'm planning to go into more detail with each of these points below as separate articles.
-But briefly here's summary of parts of shared, and platform specific code.
+But briefly here's a summary of parts of shared, and platform-specific code.

 ![screenshot](./react-native-web-code-share.jpg)